MSU Texas reports 3 new COVID-19 cases Wednesday

-WICHITA FALLS, Texas (TNN) - Midwestern State University reported Wednesday one new staff member and two new students have tested positive for COVID-19.
-Five students have also made recoveries.
+WICHITA FALLS, Texas (TNN) - Midwestern State University reported Wednesday three new students have tested positive for COVID-19.
+Two staff members and four students have also made recoveries.

-The report, which was updated Wednesday just before 4 p.m., says the patients are made up of 74 faculty/staff members and 261 students.
-There are currently 8 active staff cases and 30 active student cases.
+The report, which was updated Wednesday just after 3:10 p.m., says the patients are made up of 78 faculty/staff members and 278 students.
+There are currently 9 active staff cases and 14 active student cases.

 Three students are staying in the campus housing isolation block at this time.